RedisLabs/redislabs-docs/content/embeds/cluster-dns-embed.md

     For example:

-        - Your domain is: mydomain.com
+    - Your domain is: `mydomain.com`
-        - You would like to name the Redis Enterprise Software cluster: rediscluster
+    - You would like to name the Redis Enterprise Software cluster `mycluster`
     - You have three nodes in the cluster:
-           - node1 with IP 1.1.1.1
+        - node1 (IP address 1.1.1.1)
-           - node2 with IP 2.2.2.2
+        - node2 (2.2.2.2)
-           - node3 with IP 3.3.3.3
+        - node3 (3.3.3.3)

-1. In the FQDN field, enter the value `rediscluster.mydomain.com` and add the following records in the DNS for mydomain.com:
+1. In the FQDN field, enter the value `mycluster.mydomain.com` and add the following records in the DNS table for `mydomain.com`:

-    ```sh
+    ``` sh
-    rediscluster.mydomain.com         NS   node1.rediscluster.mydomain.com
+    mycluster.mydomain.com        NS  node1.mycluster.mydomain.com
-                                               node2.rediscluster.mydomain.com
+                                      node2.mycluster.mydomain.com
-                                               node3.rediscluster.mydomain.com
+                                      node3.mycluster.mydomain.com

-    node1.rediscluster.mydomain.com   A    1.1.1.1
+    node1.mycluster.mydomain.com  A   1.1.1.1

-    node2.rediscluster.mydomain.com   A    2.2.2.2
+    node2.mycluster.mydomain.com  A   2.2.2.2

-    node3.rediscluster.mydomain.com   A    3.3.3.3
+    node3.mycluster.mydomain.com  A   3.3.3.3
     ```

 ### Zero-configuration using mDNS {#zeroconfiguration-using-mdns-development-option-only}